 Nobody likes to acknowledge the fact that they are getting older, and – even less fun – thinking about what’s to come.
 Whether you want to admit it or not, important measures need to be taken as you age to protect yourself, your assets and your loved ones from anything which might happen, and it’s all in your best interests to explore the avenues available to you as you reach an older age bracket.

-Here are three things you do need to think about if you’ve reached a certain age.
+Here are four things you do need to think about if you’ve reached a certain age.

 You want to make sure that any property, money, or belongings that you have left will go to the right people who need it after you are gone, particularly loved ones.
 Drafting out a will can help you to organize what you have and how you would be looking at splitting it when the time comes.